The Early Years of Accounting

 In the `30s, the society established a “Committee on Cooperation With Bankers” to help inform bankers regarding accounting services and to increase the verification of financial statements.

 Likewise, in 1937, the society initiated meetings with the Missouri Bar to clarify the roles of lawyers and accountants in the preparation of tax returns.
-MSCPA members felt strongly that income tax preparation services fell within the scope of CPA practice.
+MOCPA members felt strongly that income tax preparation services fell within the scope of CPA practice.
 But the lawyers felt differently.

 Cooperative efforts between Missouri lawyers and CPAs continued amicably through the `40s and `50s—although other parts of the country experienced difficulties through these decades.